Vinaykuresi/tutorials/index.md

-## Welcome to DS and Full Dev tutorials
+## Welcome to DS and Full Stack Dev tutorials

 This tutorial aims for upskilling the learners who want to learn Software development.
 Especially for learners from Working class families.